Resortlife Maldives

 Trade

 2nd c.
 BCE – 2nd c.
-CE.
+CE

-The World's First Global Currency.
+Cowrie Shells: The World's First Global Currency.

 Long before the islands have a name, they are the world's money factory.
 Fishermen rake Cypraea moneta from shallow lagoons with palm-frond traps.
 The shells travel in coconut-matting bundles to Bengal, the Swahili coast, and across the Sahara — the epicentre of history's first truly global currency.

-The scale is staggering.
 The scholar Bin Yang called the Maldives the epicentre of a 'cowrie money world' that stitched the Indian Ocean to the global economy for fifteen centuries — until colonial demonetisation and the abolition of the slave trade finally collapsed the system in the 19th century.

 “